 The Marquesa Bench is an iconic example of Niemeyer’s furniture design.
 By the 1940s many artists in Latin America who responded to the spirit of modernism began to systematically adapt local materials—including tropical woods—to new design prototypes.
 The use of ebony and straw, combined with the bench’s delicate scrolled ends, endows the work with a striking modern and sculptural quality.

 Designed by Antonio Francisco Lisboa (known as Aleijadinho), Church of Saint Francis of Assisi, Ouro Preto, 1766, photo by svenwerk via flickr

 The bench’s sinuous lines also recall the exuberant baroque architecture and sculpture of Aleijadinho in Ouro Preto, in the state of Minas Gerais—effectively bringing together the past and the present.
 Designed in 1974, the bench began production in 1978 by the Japanese-owned manufacturer Tendo Brasileira in São Paulo.
 After Tendo closed in the late 1980s, Niemeyer’s prototypes remained in production by the company Móveis Teperman (also in São Paulo), attesting to the wide appeal of the model.

+Plans are in the works to exhibit many of our new acquisitions of Latin American art in upcoming exhibitions and in LACMA's new building for the permanent collection.
 Stay tuned for other recent acquisitions in the Latin American art department in the coming weeks.